adonisjs/v5-docs/content/guides/digging-deeper/health-check.md

+---
+summary: Use the health check module to report your application health and status to external monitoring services.
+---

 The health check module of AdonisJS allows you and the installed packages to report the health of your application.

 Health checks are usually helpful when performing rolling deployments, as you can check the health of the newly deployed code before sending any traffic to it.
 All major platforms, including [Digital ocean apps](https://docs.digitalocean.com/products/app-platform/concepts/health-check/), [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) and [AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_HealthCheck.html) has support for performing health checks.